mynaparrot/plugNmeet-docs/docs/developer-guide/scalable-setup.md

 The following paths in your `config.yaml` must point to this shared location:

 *   **`recorder_info.recording_files_path`**: `plugnmeet-recorder` instances write MP4 files here, but **all** `plugnmeet-server` instances need read access to serve download requests via the API.
-*   **`analytics_settings.files_store_path`**: When a room ends, any `plugnmeet-server` might write the analytics JSON file.
+*   **`artifacts_settings.storage_path`**: When a room ends, any `plugnmeet-server` might write artifacts file.
 Later, a request to download that file could be handled by a different server, which needs to be able to read it.
 *   **`upload_file_settings.path`**: When a user uploads a file in chat, the request might be handled by one server.
 When another user tries to download it, that request could go to any other server in the cluster.

 ---